ksmith10309/backbone/README.md

 #### General Comments
 * Backbone is a lightweight JavaScript library.
 It only provides the bare minimum of a framework.
 If the developer needs any more features, they would have to build it.

 * It is loosely based on the Model-View-Controller design pattern, but it does not have the Controller element.
-However, it does support RESTful APIS so models in Backbone can be tied to a back-end.
+However, it does support RESTful APIs so models in Backbone can be tied to a back-end.

 * It is used for developing single-page web applications and client-side applications that run in a web browser.
 When handling the DOM, Backbone adopts an imperative programming style.